jp-shackelford/Rupee/README.md

     └───vendor                      # External Libs
 ```

+## Dependencies

+Rupee is developed on Windows 11 and currently only supports Windows.

+Required tools include either of:
+ * `GNU make` and `mingw_64`
+ * Microsoft Visual Studio

 ## Generate Build Files

 Rupee uses [premake](https://premake.github.io/) to generate its build files, the executable for which is located in the `vendor` directory.